-Reporting to the Assistant Director, Policy & Business Programs in the Tunnels Bridges and Terminals Department (TB&T), the General Manager will:
+Reporting to the Deputy Director, Tolling Operations, Customer Service and Planning in the Tunnels Bridges and Terminals Department (TB&T), the General Manager will:

-- oversee revenue programs to: forecast traffic and toll revenue at the interstate vehicular crossings, establish pricing policies, oversee bus carrier agreements and relations, oversee real estate programs and land-use;
+- Oversee revenue programs to: forecast revenue from TB&T business activity; assess impacts of regional changes on traffic and toll revenue at the interstate vehicular crossings, establish pricing policies, oversee bus carrier agreements and relations, oversee real estate programs and land-use;

-- manage a staff seven professionals and manage and array of project teams that cut across the department and agency; and
+- Manage a staff six professionals and manage and array of project teams that cut across the department and agency; and

 - In-depth knowledge of transportation policy, economics, and analysis.

 - Excellent command of project management principles and techniques.

 - Ability to plan, direct and implement a wide variety of projects and activities across many disciplines.